nprithviraj24/deep-learning-for-nlp/README.md

 - Contextualized Word Embeddings

 ### Recurrent Neural Networks
 [For better understanding of RNN's](http://karpathy.github.io/2015/05/21/rnn-effectiveness/)

 - Basic architecture of RNN
 - LSTMs/GRU
 - Sentiment analysis using RNN

+#### In the subfolder, I've implemented a RNN that predicts the nationality of a person given his surname.
+To be precise, it predicts the language a surname come from.
+This is a official PyTorch tutorial.

 <!-- ### Neural Machine Translation using RNNs -->
 #### Miscellaneous: